CESNET/ipfixcol2/src/plugins/output/fds/README.rst

 All data are stored into flat files, which are automatically rotated and renamed every N minutes (by default 5 minutes).

+    | **Warning**: The plugin is still under development and some incompatible
+    | changes in file format may be introduced!

 Example configuration
 ---------------------